- Sabang, a barangay of Puerto Galera, east of the town

 [edit]Puerto Galera’s history dates back to the pre-colonial era, when it was inhabited by the Mangyan people, indigenous groups who still reside in the mountains of Mindoro today.
 The name Puerto Galera means "Port of the Galleons", a reference to its strategic importance as a safe harbor during the Spanish colonial period.
 Due to its natural deep bay, it served as a refuge for Spanish trade ships traveling along the Manila–Acapulco galleon route in the 16th and 17th centuries.

 During the American and Japanese occupations, Puerto Galera remained a remote coastal settlement, largely untouched by rapid modernization.
-In the late 20th century, the town transformed into a major tourist destination, known for its beaches, diving sites, and nightlife.
+It was not until the 1970s and 1980s that the town began to attract attention from both local and international tourists, initially for its diving potential and secluded beaches.

 Today, Puerto Galera maintains a balance between tourism and conservation, with efforts to protect its marine ecosystem while continuing to develop sustainable tourism initiatives.
 The presence of Mangyan communities, historical sites, and natural wonders makes it a unique blend of culture, history, and adventure.